 Visual

-The "Visuals" option provides you with various settings to customize and fine-tune the appearance and behaviour of the selected visual element in your report or dashboard.
+The "Visual" section provides various settings to customize and fine-tune the appearance and behavior of the selected visual element in your report.
 This section provides various settings specific to the type of visual you have chosen.

-Some common options you may find in the "Visuals" section include.
+Some common options you may find in the "Visual" section include:

 X-Axis and Y-Axis- You can format the labels, titles, and gridlines of the X and Y axes to make the visual easier to understand.